 Officers & Bios

-Jill Rethman, RDH, BA, of Kaneohe, Hawaii, is the 2014-2015 president-elect of the American Dental Hygienists’ Association (ADHA).
+Jill Rethman, RDH, BA, of Prescott, Ariz., is the 2015-2016 president of the American Dental Hygienists’ Association (ADHA).

 A graduate of The Ohio State University, Rethman was named the OSU Outstanding Dental Hygiene Alumnus for 2004.
 She has been the recipient of numerous other awards, including a special citation in 2005 from the American Academy of Periodontology (AAP) for her efforts in organizing the AAP’s Annual Dental Hygiene Symposium, and most recently, the 2014 Johnson & Johnson/ADHA Award for Excellence in Dental Hygiene.